By Roy Stevenson

 Doing repetitious tasks and starting from scratch each time is obviously a time waster.
 Yet many freelancers work like this.

-In my first few years, I wasted a lot of time by laboriously creating every one of my query letters from scratch.
+In my first two years, I wasted a lot of time by laboriously creating every one of my query letters from scratch.
 I tailored each query perfectly for each magazine I was pitching.
 It would often take several hours to write a new query letter.

-Years later, having written hundreds of query letters, I learned to increase productivity and be a lot more efficient.
+Years later, having written hundreds of query letters, I learned to increase my productivity and be a lot more efficient.
 I can now crank out a great query letter in less than one hour.

 That's because I don’t start my query letters from scratch anymore.
 Instead, I use a template.

 And it isn’t limited to my query letters.

 I’ve got templates for query letters, for my writer’s bio, for my bylines, for thank-you letters, for invoices, and other purposes.